lab-cosmo/sphericart/docs/src/index.rst

 provides fast spherical harmonics evaluation on GPUs using CUDA.

 .. image:: _static/sphericart_3-0.png
-   :alt: A plot of the +-1 isosurfaces of the Y^0_3 solid harmonic
+   :alt: A plot of the +-1 isosurfaces of the Y^0_3 solid harmonic, including also gradients
    :width: 500px
    :align: center